-From 1985 until July 1, 2015, The Texas Consortium Geriatrics Education Center was one of 45 national GECs in the country until HRSA, the federal agency, eliminated the funding for GECs.
+From 1985 until July 1, 2016, The Texas Consortium Geriatrics Education Center was one of 45 national GECs in the country until HRSA, the federal agency, eliminated the funding for GECs.
 Headquartered at Baylor College of Medicine, the statewide consortium was comprised of ten leading academic institutions.
-The newly revised TCGEC is one of about 20 formerly HRSA-funded GECs which will continue to offer geriatrics education under the auspices of a new national grouping called the GEC Collaborative.
+Twenty formerly HRSA-funded GECs will continue to offer geriatrics education under the auspices of a new national grouping called the Collaborative for Excellence in Geriatrics.
 As a founding member of the collaborative, the TCGEC and its member institutions across Texas will promote interprofessional geriatrics education for clinical faculty and community practitioners, serve as a resource to geroeducators at all levels, and share materials, mainly Web-based distance learning content, with the other members of the CEG.
 Keeping the same acronym since its inception, the new TCGEC stands for the Texas Consortium for Geriatrics Education and Care.
 We will continue offering our online certificate program and collaborate with other members of the national Collaborative for Excellence in Geriatrics.

 - Offer educational programs for faculty and community practitioners of designated health professions